$30–$52 (child $9–$17)

-Jiko has won numerous accolades (including AAA’s Four Diamond Award) for its interesting fare and stellar wine list—one of the largest collections of South African wines in any North American restaurant, with more than 1,800 bottles.
-Dishes are beautifully spiced and full of flavor.
+Jiko has won numerous accolades (including AAA’s Four Diamond Award) for its interesting fare and stellar wine list— one of the largest collections of South African wines in any North American restaurant, with more than 1,800 bottles.
+The dishes are beautifully spiced and full of flavor.
 Start with the Taste of Africa dips and warm bread, and wrap up with Ghanaian chocolate and Kenyan coffee pot de crème, or a cup of Kenyan press-pot coffee or a specialty tea.
 Special menus for the glucose- and lactose-intolerant, vegans, and vegetarians.

 Setting and Atmosphere

 Downstairs from the lobby, young African exchange students greet guests as they enter a dining room with decor inspired by the opening scenes of The Lion King, with a flock of white birds appearing to fly overhead.
-A pair of large wood-burning ovens dominates the center of the room.
+The room’s lighting subtly progresses from sunrise to sunset several times during the evening.
+A pair of large wood-burning ovens—the Jiko—dominates the center of the room.

-Grilled wild-boar tenderloin, seafood curry, and Nigerian-spiced double-cut pork chop with braised greens.
-The kids’ menu includes grilled turkey or chicken breast, vegetables and whole-grain rice pilaf, fish, steak, and mac and cheese.
+Braai macaroni and cheese with chakalaka and house-made sausage; halibut; Nigerian-spiced pork shank with confit vegetables.
+The kids’ menu includes grilled chicken breast, vegetables and whole-grain rice pilaf, fish, scallops, pizza, and mac and cheese.

 Related Blogs on Jiko: